OpenSIR: Open-Ended Self-Improving Reasoner: Open-Ended Self-Improving Reasoner

 \subsection{Scoring}

 We evaluate the quality of generated problems and solutions with different scoring functions.
-The teacher's problems are scored based on \emph{difficulty} and \emph{diversity}, while the student's receive scores for \emph{correctness}.
+The teacher's problems are scored based on \emph{difficulty} and \emph{diversity}, while the student receives scores for \emph{correctness}.
 Additionally, both roles incorporate format scores to ensure parseable outputs.